mmbrunner/BTC-Price-Checker/README.md

 # BTC-Price-Checker

-Here you will find the outline of the BTC Price Checker application

 I designed this application as a tech challenge from a friend to improve my understanding and abilities in React, Node, Express, and MySQL

 ## The goal of the application is to: